GeodAIsics/TractLearn-WholeBrain/README.md

 # TractLearn

-TrackLearn is a software to permit brain fascicules analysis.
+TractLearn is a software which aims to increase the sensitivity in detecting voxels abnormalities using Diffusion-Weighting MRI

 ## Step 1: Registration of the subjects